-Courtroom experience by itself is not enough.
-Experience alone does not necessarily ensure quality.
-The number of similar cases that an attorney has handled has nothing to do with how good the attorney is in trial.
+Courtroom experience alone is not enough.
+Experience does not necessarily ensure quality.
+The number of similar cases that an attorney has handled has very little to do with how good the attorney is in trial.
 There are attorneys who have tried dozens of cases but are not good at trial.
 The length of time that someone has been an attorney has nothing to do with how good that attorney is in trial.
 The law school that an attorney attended has nothing to do with how good an attorney is in trial.
 Great trial skills are the result of a combination of trial skills training, trial experience and work ethic.

 At our law firm, every attorney has had specialized, intensive multi-day training for family law trials at either the National Family Law Trial Institute in Houston, Texas, or the American Academy of Matrimonial Lawyers Institute for Associates in Chicago, Illinois, as well as advanced training on cross-examination through the National Association of Criminal Defense Lawyers and the National Criminal Defense College.
 Every attorney has completed multi-day training for depositions through the National Institute for Trial Advocacy.
 As members of the American Academy for Certified Financial Litigators, each of us receives ongoing, rigorous training for analysis of complex financial data.
 We attend regular skills training for presentation of evidence and cross-examination of hostile government witnesses, not just for criminal defense cases, but for the forensic interviewers, medical professionals, psychologists and DHS investigators who testify in many high-conflict family law cases.